Nepal recovers first body from buses swept away by landslide

 Fierce currents made worse by this week’s torrential downpours have hampered their efforts so far.

-“We will employ all our abilities for search and rescue despite the water levels, current and the water’s muddiness,” Chitwan district chief Indra Dev Yadav told AFP.
+Chitwan district chief Indra Dev Yadav said that all authorities in the area have been instructed to stay on alert for any signs of the missing.

+“The river is narrow here and very deep,” he told AFP.
+“The water level is high, its speed is high and its turbidity is also high.”

-The accident happened before dawn on Friday along the Narayanghat-Mugling highway, around 100 kilometres (60 miles) west of Kathmandu.
+The accident happened before dawn on Friday along the Narayanghat-Mugling highway, around 100 kilometres west of Kathmandu.

 One bus was heading from the capital to Gaur in Rautahat district in southern Nepal, and the other was en route to Kathmandu from southern Birgunj.